chasakara/Traditional-Herbs/README.md

 # Traditional Herbs

-Traditional Herbs is a website that encourages the use of traditional herbs to cure some mild infections or mild pains
+Traditional Herbs is a website that encourages the use of some simple yet effective herbs to cure some mild infections or mild pains

 ### Features